pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-intro.md

 ## slide: "Web developments with an impact on digitization" (Seite 19)

 - So we had the World Wide Web.
 And at the beginning, there was also big misunderstanding whether the World Wide Web really will have a success.
 For many people it was **just a digital version of a newspaper**.
-What people at the beginning first understood was that you need to have some kind of **reach** and **digitalization**.
+What people at the beginning first understood was that you need to have some kind of <span style="color:red">**reach** and **digitalization**</span>.
 So some of the programmers, what they did is they put their newspapers then on the World Wide Web to make it accessible there.
 But what was the **major goal** there?
 The major **fight was for a URL**.
 So you could become, you still can do it, but you could become rich by being so early of registering, eg. "spiegel.de" under your name.
 And then you are before the magazine of Spiegel.
 And then they want to have the URL and the domain name.
 And then they pay you a lot of money to get you the domain name.
 And this is still the case.
 If you have some cool idea that the new technology is really coming up, reserve the domain name.
 And then you may become rich by that.
 Okay, so that was really a **reach and digitalization**.
-And it was **reading**, you said it already.
+- And it was <span style="color:red">**reading**</span>, you said it already.
 I mean, it was what we could do was reading.
 Read.
 As the users of the internet **we could just read**.
 - And the first things that people just could do was that we set up a homepage.
 But for that, you needed to be knowledgeable of HTML.
 And then in the first computer newspapers, you got your first HTML editor.
 Yeah, that was a cool thing.
 Because HTML, you could develop your own first **homepage**, homepage toolkits and things like that came up.
 And that allowed us really to have this kind of thing.
-And that was the **Web1**.
-And the term we coined for the Web1 is **"information economy"**.
+And that was the <span style="color:red">**Web1**</span>.
+- And the term we coined for the Web1 is <span style="color:red">**"information economy"**</span>.
 Information was the main thing.
 And we were getting trying to **get money out of information**.
 - And that was also the discussion when people said, well, how can we **earn money** with that?
 Because **everything is free**.
 At the beginning, they put all the articles for free because they didn't want to have distribution.
 Nowadays everything is behind a paywall and needs to be paid.
 But that was the first thing.
-- But we were still **consumers**.
+- But we were still <span style="color:red">**consumers**</span>.
 We just consumed things on the internet.
 - And then something happened.
 There were **big companies** that just **earned money** with **making web pages**.
   - It was a **pixel park**.
 Pixel park was a famous German company.
 And they said, our orders, they just came out of the fax machine.
 Yeah, still.
 I mean, we have the world wide web, but communication, business communication was still fax.
 So the orders were just coming out of the fax machine.
 They earned millions by that.
 By just producing web pages.